- Start Date:

 Who should attend?

-The course is suitable for geologists of any experience level, working in mineral systems with poor outcrop, complex structure, geophysics and geochemistry, including minerals explorers, mine geologists, researchers and students.
+The course is suitable for geologists of any experience level, working in mineral systems with poor outcrop, complex structure, geophysics, and geochemistry, including minerals explorers, mine geologists, researchers, and students.
 It is ideally suited for geologists using drill core and related data as a major component of their exploration, research or mining geology programs.
+Although we will be using a hydrothermal Au system as the key practical component, this course is also suitable for geologists dealing with deformed and overprinted Ni- and PGE-bearing orthomagmatic or sedimentary systems, and similarly, metamorphosed/remobilisedVHMS systems.

-The main focus is on the use of drilling-derived data, including core photography, down-hole geochemical data, logging data, structural data, and additional data derived from tools such as spectral tools or scans, magnetic susceptibility etc.
+The main focus of the course is on the use of drilling-derived data, including core photography, down-hole geochemical data, logging data, structural data, and additional data derived from tools such as spectral tools or scans, magnetic susceptibility etc.